mainmeister/hume/README.md

 When you run `python main.py`, it will first fetch and print the Hue bridge root state, then start the interactive mood lighting application.
 Press ESC (or Ctrl-C) to stop; bulbs will be restored to their original state.

+To only display the Hue bridge configuration and exit without starting mood lighting, use the list flag:

+- `uv run python main.py --list` (or `-l`)

 ## Environment Variables

 - HUE_USER_ID (required at runtime)